satoshibytes/NebulasNodeMonitor/readme.md

 * Review the settings stored in the file __NSMSettings.inc__ and adjust accordingly to your requirements.
 The document is comment and should be easy to edit.
 * From the newly created __NebulasNodeMonitor__ directory, modify the directory setting within the file NebSvcMonitor.sh then setup the required symbolic links by entering __./NebSvcMonitor.sh install__
     * Check and fix any errors then return to the go-nebulas directory.
 From there, enter __./NebSvcMonitor.sh__ and it will remain active checking your node.
+    * The timing of node verification can also be set within this file and must match the setting (in seconds) within the __NebSvcMonitorSettings.inc__ file for proper operation.
     * If you would like to have this service start at boot, you can set a cron job by entering __crontab -e__ and add __@reboot /path/to/go-nebulas/NebSvcMonitor.sh__ at the bottom of the file.

 _Note: /path/to/go-nebulas/ must be the actual path to your go-nebulas install.
 It probably looks something like /home/neb/go-nebulas/NebulasServiceMonitor.php_

 ## Future Features ##
 * I plan to have the program call a 3rd party server to verify the server is still live and if not, send a message to the operator.
 * The 3rd party site can record information such as sync status, server load, interventions, etc...